Is your writing process working for you?

 I use a timer and Scrivener to track my streaks, but you can use a “streaks” app.
 For example, Goal Streaks looks interesting; it’s for iOS users.

 Ready?
-Take 30 minutes to plan a writing process for YOUR self-publishing success in 2020
+Take 30 minutes to plan a writing process for YOUR self-publishing success this year

 Do it — you’ll be thrilled with the results.
 This process works for me and for my students.
 Tell me about your results… Be aware that the results will happen FAST.
 Expect them to begin happening a day after you reverse engineer your accomplishments.